security-force-monitor/fmtrpt_data/scrapers/fmtrpt_2020_2021/notes_on_2020_2021_fmtrpt.md

 ## Sources

 This report was published on 16 March 2022, but first appeared on the State Department website on 24 March 2022.
-It is published in separate PDFs corresponding to the regional grouping commonly used in this report.
+It is published in separate PDFs corresponding to the regional groupings commonly used in this report.
 The files are listed on the report's [landing page](https://www.state.gov/reports/foreign-military-training-and-dod-engagement-activities-of-interest-2020-2021/).
 This report was published nearly six months later than usual.

 The report covers: